AleX77NP/Yohoho-kernel/README.md

-SLittle kernel in C & Assembly
+Little kernel in C & Assembly
 ==============================

 Little kernel loadable with the GRUB bootloader on x86 system.